Get free weekly activities sent to your inbox. Sign up now.

-With so much blooming and bursting going on in spring and summer, it's the perfect time for kids to make magic petal potions.
-That said, potions can be made nearly all year, taking advantage of the unique things nature pops, drops and sprouts in any season.
-It turns out, potion-making is a perfectly engaging pursuit for kids.
-What can kids put in a potion?
+It turns out, mixture-making is a perfectly engaging pursuit for kids.
+What can kids put in such a mixture?
 A splash of water, then anything else they want.
-To make a potion, kids search, collect, combine, mash, stir, shake, and repeat.
-They stop to look and sniff the potion as it transforms in color, form and scent.
+To make nature nectar or nature potion, kids search, collect, combine, mash, stir, shake, and repeat.
+They stop to look and sniff the mixture as it transforms in color, form and scent.
 They try a little of this, then a little of that, changing course as they get real-time feedback.
 It’s tinkering at its best.
-So, just grab a glass jar for each kid, make sure you bring some water and head outdoors.
-Endless ingredients and potential concoctions await...
+So, just grab a glass jar for each kid, bring some water and head outdoors.
+Endless ingredients and potential concoctions await.

-- Pack a few materials: You only need a glass jar (e.g. pint-sized mason jar, recycled jar) and enough water to add about an inch or two to each child's jar.
+- Pack a few materials: You only need a glass jar (e.g. pint-sized mason jar, recycled jar) and enough water to fill each child's jar about half way.

 - Set a goal: Suggest to kids that they make a magic potion (What kid can resist?).
-Give each child an empty jar—his very own potion pot!
-You can make “petal potions” when there are loads of fallen petals around, but magic potions can be made with any materials at virtually any time.
-Ask kids, “What can you put in a magic potion?”
+Give each child an empty jar—their very own potion/nectar pot!
+Ask, “What can you put in a magic potion?”
 Accept any responses and share that the real answer is anything you want!
-Where will we find ingredients for potion?
+Where will we find ingredients for potions?
 All around us!

 - Hunt for ingredients: Kids set aside the glass jars and use a bag, sack or a bindle to gather all kinds of ingredients like fallen petals from flowering trees, clovers, leaves, dandelions, freshly cut (or ripped) grass, dirt, bark and more.
-Once kids have a good bunch of ingredients, let them know they can circle back when ready to turn them into a potion.
+Once kids have a good bunch of ingredients, let them know they can circle back when ready to turn them into a potion/nectar/mixture.
 Remind them that they can always go off again in search of more.
-Note: Kids will also need a stick or two for mashing and stirring their potions.
+Note: Kids will also need a stick or two for mashing and stirring.

 - Offer a special ingredient or two: You can hunt for or bring along a few different materials that could enhance kids' sensory experience.
-Some ideas: pick lilacs or other scented petals; bring spices like turmeric or paprika; pack some dried lavender (our favorite).
+Some ideas: lilacs or other scented petals; spices like turmeric or paprika; or dried lavender (our favorite).

-- Make a potion: Kids can add found ingredients plus about an inch or two of water to their potion pots.
-Then, they do whatever it takes to mix up their potions: use sticks to stir; get a stubby piece of wood to mash it; put the top on and shake it up.
+- Make a mixture: Kids can add found ingredients plus about an inch or two of water to their pots.
+Then, they do whatever it takes to mix up their ingredients: use sticks to stir; get a stubby piece of wood to mash it; put the top on and shake it up.
 Let them do their thing and give them plenty of time.

-- Chat: As they are working, ask them what they notice about their potion.
-If you don’t get much back, wait a bit, then ask to see it.
-Ask something about its appearance (e.g. “What do you notice about the water?
+- Chat: As they are working, ask them what they notice about their concoction.
+If you don’t get much back, ask to see it.
+Ask something about its appearance (“What do you notice about the water?
 Does it look the same as when you started?”).
 Or, ask to smell the potion, and ooo and ahh.
-This should prompt them to observe, notice and talk with you about the potion as well as their process.
+This should prompt them to observe, notice and talk with you about the mixture as well as their process.

 Why is this activity great for kids?